nsinorov/SoftUniMainPath/Programming Fundamentals C#/Text Processing - Exercise/Letters Change Numbers/README.md

 	If it's uppercase you subtract its position from the resulted number.
 	If it's lowercase you add its position to the resulted number.

+But the game became too easy for Nakov.
+He decided to complicate it a bit by doing the same but with multiple strings keeping track of only the total sum of all results.
+Once he started to solve this with more strings and bigger numbers, it became quite hard to do it only in his mind.
+So he kindly asks you to write a program that calculates the sum of all numbers after the operations on each number have been done.